-The Net Position as of September 30, 2022 was \$417 million, an increase of \$118 million (39 percent) from the prior fiscal year.
-The balance was primarily comprised of Unexpended Appropriations of \$412 million.
+The Net Position as of September 30, 2023 was \$541 million, an increase of \$124 million (30 percent) from prior year net position.
+The balance was primarily comprised of Unexpended Appropriations of \$541 million.

 Statement of Net Cost

 The Statement of Net Cost (SNC) in the Federal Government is different from a private-sector income statement in that the SNC reports expenses first and then subtracts the revenues that financed those expenses to arrive at a net cost.